 - Keep the backdrop uncluttered when phone scanning

-If you’re going with a copy scanner without OCR, then you may also want to pay attention to the resolution, measured in DPI, or dots per inch:
+- If you’re using a scanner without OCR, then you may also want to pay attention to the resolution.
+It's measured in DPI, or dots per inch:

 - For photos, use a higher or even lossless resolution up to 600 dpi

 - For simple grayscale documents, use 300 dpi to ensure they’re legible and their file size is small